What are Sunspots?

 Sunspot Cycle 24 Prediction

-Current sunspot cycle number 24, which began January, 2008, is expected to be a "small" one with a "smoothed" peak number of 116.4 in April 2014.
+Current sunspot cycle number 24, which began January, 2008, is a "small" one with a predicted "smoothed" peak number of about 104 in April of 2014.
 Many cycles are double peaked but this is the first in which the second peak in sunspot number was larger than the first.
-We are currently over seven years into Cycle 24.
-The current predicted and observed size makes this the smallest sunspot cycle since Cycle 14, which had a maximum smoothed sunspot number of 107.2 in February of 1906.
+We are currently almost 8 years into Cycle 24.
+The current predicted smoothed peak makes this smaller than sunspot Cycle 14, which had a maximum smoothed sunspot number of 107 in February of 1906.

 The chart at the left is generated by Dr. David Hathaway, NASA Solar Physicist and is updated monthly.
 See NASA Sunspot Predictions.
 The smoothing factor is about a year so that the actual monthly data should fluctuate around the smoothed number.
 The dotted lines indicate the expected range of the monthly numbers.